Ivan Bates: 2018

-In 2018, Bates unsuccessfully ran for state's attorney of Baltimore, challenging incumbent state's attorney Marilyn Mosby.
+On August 26, 2017, Bates announced his candidacy for state's attorney of Baltimore, challenging incumbent state's attorney Marilyn Mosby.
 He ran on a platform of supporting community policing and curbing gun violence.

 During the campaign, Kristien Miller, a supporter of Thiruvendran Vignarajah, filed a lawsuit against Bates alleging that he was not qualified to run for state's attorney.
 In March 2018, Baltimore Circuit Court Judge Lawrence Fletcher-Hill ruled that Bates had lived in the city since 2016 and was qualified to run for state's attorney.

 In May 2018, Bates released a campaign ad in which he claimed that he had "never lost a murder case".
 He came under fire for this claim, as online court records show that Bates prosecuted eight murders and dropped five of them.
 Bates defended his claims by providing additional court records that list him as a prosecutor in homicide cases against Lynelle Whiting and Gregory Everett in 2001 and 2002 respectively.
 In June, he released a list of 11 more cases he claimed as "wins", four of which had ended in convictions.
 He later threatened to sue the two other candidates in the race, Vignarajah and Mosby, and the Baltimore Afro-American newspaper for defamation, calling the claims made by the candidates related to his murder cases were "absolute lies".

-Also in May 2018, Bates told the Rolling Stone that he would drop charges against Adnan Syed, the Serial podcast host who was serving life in prison for his initial conviction in the killing of Hae Min Lee in 1999.

 Bates was defeated in the Democratic primary on June 26, 2018, placing second behind Mosby with 28.1 percent of the vote.